prichelle/integration.github.io/_posts/2022-08-12-ES-KafkaConnect.md

     value.converter: org.apache.kafka.connect.storage.StringConverter
 ```

 Please note that you need to configure MQ to allow the connector to connect to IBM MQ.
-In this example, the queue manager has been configured to allow the connector to connect using a client conenction.
+In this example, the queue manager has been configured to allow the connector to connect using a client connection.

 You can find detailed information about the
-- hwo to setup and run connectors on the [EventStream Documentation](https://ibm.github.io/event-streams/connecting/setting-up-connectors/)
+- how to setup and run connectors on the [EventStream Documentation](https://ibm.github.io/event-streams/connecting/setting-up-connectors/)
 - the MQ Connector at the following [MQ git repo](https://github.com/ibm-messaging/kafka-connect-mq-source)

 # Commands